+- All staff are to ensure that there is a consistent use of and reminding of the three Rs (Respect, Resilience

+and Right Place/Time).
+There is an expectation that the culture relates to all staff and children on site.

+- Through the mental health audit process and the development of a mental health vision for the school.
+It will develop a culture that is:

+- Reflective

+- Open

+- Non-blaming

+- Empathetic

+- Supportive

+- Caring

+- o Pro-active

+- Safe

+- This cultural shift aims to develop the ethos of having grounded adults, providing strong relationships, with a positive and empathetic attitude towards each other and with the children they work with.

-- All our staff have a positive attitude to the pupils and to each other. - Our pupils need to see positive role models; therefore, all our staff behave and act in a way that demonstrate the importance of acceptable and appropriate behaviour.
-This includes the Three R's. - Our staff show respect to the pupils and to the work of others. - Staff always work closely with pupils to help them develop strategies to cope with conflict, anger, stress and anxiety.
+- Our pupils need to see positive role models; therefore, all our staff behave and act in a way that demonstrate the importance of acceptable and appropriate behaviour.
+This includes the Three Rs.

+- Our staff show respect to the pupils and to the work of others.

+- Staff always work closely with pupils to help them develop strategies to cope with conflict, anger, stress and anxiety.